Can FPL players still get a ban for yellow card accumulation?

 In this regular article, we look at the latest Fantasy Premier League (FPL) disciplinary situation.

-And we bring you good news, for once: only one player can now pick up a two-match ban for collecting 10 bookings, and the risk is relatively low even for them.
+And we bring you good news, for once: not one player can now pick up a two-match ban for collecting 10 bookings.

 WHEN ARE THE CUT-OFF POINTS FOR SUSPENSIONS?